ToxicIsBetter/EDI-2024-25/Round-3/ConsultUK.md

 - auth will be handled by the govt. and will require a valid govt. id.
 - the user can ask inbuilt ai to understand the policy better and learn more about the impact it will have.
 - the user can choose which sector they want to 'follow' to get notifications if there are any new policies affecting them.
-- the feedback can be in the form of polls (rating) or text containg suggestions and complaints.
+- the feedback can be in the form of polls (rating) or text containing suggestions and complaints.
 - the top 1000 reviers can be displayed for each policy.
 - users will gain badges as they vote which can be shared on different social media platforms.
 - users can choose to keep their feedback private or public, if public, other users can upvote or downvote the feedback to show their support.